THE SLIDER HITTING DRILL

-Chiefly, due to the angle that is created, right-handed hitters are particularly susceptible to a right-handed pitcher who throws sliders.
+Due to the angle that is created, right-handed hitters are particularly susceptible to a right-handed pitcher who throws sliders.
 Likewise, left-handed hitters face tremendous difficulties when competing against a left-handed pitcher who throws sliders.

 Then, there is the ‘death pitch’, also known as the back door slider, that can be thrown to a right-handed hitter by a left-handed pitcher and the same for a left-handed hitter with a right-handed pitcher.

-THE SLIDER DRILL is a spin off from the popular and effective front toss hitting drill except, in this case, the pitching screen is placed 3-5 feet to the right or left of center from home plate.
+Slider Front Toss Drill is a spin off from the popular and effective front toss hitting drill except, in this case, the pitching screen is placed 3-5 feet to the right or left of center from home plate.

 Get Stronger With Every Swing!
 The functional resistance provided by our elasticized strap increases the strength of your power hitting muscles.
 All you have to do is pick up a bat and swing… the Laser Strap Bat Speed Trainer will take care of the rest.

 Get More Bat Speed In Just 20 Swings.
 The Laser Strap Bat Speed Trainer guides you to bat speed… all the time, every time.
 Imagine how good you’ll be taking every practice swing with Laser bat speed!

 Does The Coaching For You.
 The Laser Strap guides you to the best mechanics to hit all types of pitches for power

 Your eyes are the trigger for your swing and provide your brain with valuable hitting information.
 If you don't see the ball you'll always struggle to improve your batting average